Call for Applications

-All of the rounds will be competitively assessed with interview panels being convened for the Junior and Senior Fellowships.
+All rounds will be competitively assessed with interview panels being convened for all fellowships, either in person or via video conferencing.
 Applicants will be encouraged to find different host institutions, and thus different mentors, throughout the process to ensure a diverse exposure to techniques and concepts.

 Successful applicants will be expected to engage with The Charity to build a network of researchers and promote this scheme and the aims of The Charity.

-The fellow must be appropriately trained and be able to demonstrate a strong track record in scientific research .
-They should be well suited to carry out the planned studies and applications must contribute to the development of the fellow, allowing them to reach a position of professional maturity/independence.
+The Fellow must be appropriately trained and be able to demonstrate a strong track record in scientific research.
+They should be well suited to carry out the planned studies and applications must contribute to the development of the Fellow, allowing them to reach a position of professional maturity/independence.
 At all applications stages, Fellows must evidence now their willingness to relocate to the UK to take up a Senior Fellowship.

-Mentors must be well positioned to provide the fellow with appropriate training, supervision and mentoring to help them establish themselves as independent researchers.
+Mentors must be well positioned to provide the Fellow with appropriate training, supervision and mentoring to help them establish themselves as independent researchers.
 There should be identifiable programmes for personal development at the Host Institution that the Fellow can be enrolled upon.